 Antibiotics should be withheld unless a secondary bacterial infection (a rare sequela) occurs.
 Bronchodilators are not uniformly effective, but a substantial subset of children may respond with short-term improvement.
 This is particularly true of infants who have wheezed previously.
 Hospital stays probably are not shortened.

-Ribavirin, an antiviral drug active in vitro against RSV, influenza, and measles, is probably not effective clinically and is no longer recommended; it also is potentially toxic to hospital staff.
+Ribavirin, an antiviral drug active in vitro against RSV, influenza, and measles, is probably not effective clinically and is no longer recommended except for children who are severely immunosuppressed; it also is potentially toxic to hospital staff.
 RSV immune globulin has been tried but is probably ineffective.

 Prevention of RSV infection by passive immunoprophylaxis with monoclonal antibody to RSV (palivizumab) decreases the frequency of hospitalization but is costly and is indicated primarily in high-risk infants (see Prevention for indications and dosage).